dotnet/diagnostics/documentation/dotnet-monitor.md

 ]
 ```

-As a convenience, `dotnet-monitor` does not require you to specify a process id for the remaining diagnostic endpoints when there's only one accessible process.
+As a convenience, when there is only one accessible process, `dotnet-monitor` does not require you to specify a process id for the remaining diagnostic endpoints.

 > Known Issue: When running locally the `dotnet-monitor` tools lists itself as one of the target processes.